AxelElRojo/AxelElRojo/README.md

 # About me.
-Hello, I'm _Axel Morales_, or AxelElRojo.

-I'm a 19 year old software engineering student from Mexico.
-I like videogames and relaxing.
+Hello there, my name is Axel Morales, and my online handle is AxelElRojo.
+I'm a 21 year old software engineering student from Mexico.
-I can code in C++, PHP and Python, altough my favorite is C++, I'm more versed with PHP.
+## Languages
+### Natural languages
+I speak both English and Spanish, I'm between intermediate and advanced in the former and native in the latter.
+### Programming languages
+I'm proficient in the following languages:
+* C/C++.
+* PHP.
+* Python.
+* Javascript.

+I also know these, but I don't consider myself proficient on them:
+* Java.
+* Shell scripting.
+## University
-I'm studying on CUCEI (Centro Universitario de Ciencias Exactas e Ingenierías), on Guadalajara, Jalisco.
+I'm on the 4th year of my bachelor's in CUCEI (Centro Universitario de Ciencias Exactas e Ingenierías, or University Center of Exact Sciences and Engineering), on Guadalajara, Jalisco.
+CUCEI is part of the Universidad de Guadalajara, one of the best universities in Mexico.